Dr. Semuhi Sinanoglu

 Under review

-varying cues of co-optation, and their firm’s characteristics.
-The results indicate that people are more likely to condone the extra-taxation of the co-opted business elite, who are perceived as rent seekers responsible for the economic crisis.
-Then I discuss the findings’ external validity with illustrative cases from different types of autocratic regimes.
-This article contributes to growing scholarships on autocratic legitimacy, micro-level determinants of purges, and the cost of political-connectedness.
+Why do citizens endorse financial repression in autocracies?
+An autocrat may financially squeeze the business community, especially during economic downturns.
+However, such extraordinary taxation may lack broad public support and trigger backlash.
+I designed novel visual conjoints using AI-generated LinkedIn profiles of businesspeople and measured public support for their repression in Turkey, varying cues of co-optation, and firm’s characteristics.
+The results indicate that people are more likely to condone the extra-taxation of co-opted business elite perceived as rent seekers responsible for the crisis, suggesting that an autocrat’s business allies may be politically expedient targets.
+I then discuss the findings’ external validity with illustrative cases from different types of autocratic regimes.
+This article contributes to growing scholarships on public support for taxing the rich, authoritarian repression, and the cost of political-connectedness.

-Why do autocrats financially repress some businesses during economic crises?
-While the financial extortion of businesses may return quick rents during downturns, such coercion in the middle of a crisis may also backfire with defection and reputational costs.
+Why do autocrats financially repress some businesses during debt crises?
+While the financial extortion of businesses may return quick rents during fiscal downturns, such coercion in the middle of a crisis may also backfire.
 Therefore, the regime would strategically calibrate the target and the tool of coercion.
-I argue that co-opted businesses present a politically expedient target during economic crises.
+I argue that autocrats’ business allies present a politically expedient target during such crises.
 To that aim, autocrats deploy tax audits against these companies as a technical tool of financial repression.
 I test these ideas using firm-level data from over 32000 companies in 40 electoral autocracies.
-The findings show that even though tax audits are less likely during sovereign debt crises, that is not true for firms that have secured a public contract.
-They are more likely and more frequently to be inspected by the tax authorities, especially during debt crises.
-The results have significant implications for state-business relations under autocratic regimes.
+The findings show that co-opted firms that have secured a public contract or import permits are more likely and more frequently to be inspected by the tax authorities, especially during debt crises.
+The results have significant implications for understanding the cost of political-connectedness under autocratic regimes.

-(2024) Divided at home, divided abroad?
+(2022) Divided at home, divided abroad?
 Affective polarization and political tolerance among migrants (with Selin Kepenek).

 How does polarization at home shape social network formation and political tolerance among immigrants?
 The existing scholarship suggests that networks with co-nationals in the country of destination can potentially provide a ‘haven’ for newcomers and facilitate their search for jobs, accommodation, and social connections.
 However, the impact of polarization in the home country on these everyday interactions between immigrants is understudied.
 We conducted two survey experiments in Turkey using a novel visual treatment of fake Facebook profiles, and replicated the designs in Canada.
 Our results indicate that home country polarization between regime supporters and opponents travels abroad.
 Under high polarization in the home country, anti-government immigrants are significantly less likely to help and socially engage with government-supporting co-nationals and tolerate political activities in the host country.
 However, despite high political polarization at home between anti-government groups, this divisiveness disappears abroad, as they are as likely to support, politically tolerate, and socially engage with each other.
 The findings offer insight into the mechanisms through which polarization at home can diffuse abroad and how contextual factors can mitigate affective polarization.